LiveLike/livelike-docs/docs/Product Guides/quests/index.md

     })
 ```

-## Getting UserQuest List
+## Listing user quests

-You can fetch all userQuests started by a user.\
+You can fetch all userQuests started by a user.
-This list is filterable by status and UserQuestIds\
+This list is filterable by status and UserQuestIds
 If you know a UserQuestId, you are able to get its details by using the code samples below.
 This can be useful if you would like to know the status of a UserQuest, or the individual progress from each UserQuestTask.

 ```javascript javascript
 // query userQuest details for given userQuest ids, profileId with status incomplete